A Kinship Caregiver's Guide to Consenting to Health Care

 The law does not require a signed declaration for a relative to consent to health care for a child.
 Health care providers may ask for a declaration.

-We have attached an example of a declaration you may use.
 It is called "Kinship Caregiver's Declaration of Responsibility for a Minor's Health Care."
-It is also available to download as pdf file OR download as Word document.
 You may use this form or write your own declaration.

 It is only good for six months from the date that you signed it.
 After six months, you should fill out another declaration.

 No. It just allows you to consent to health care for the child.
 The declaration has no effect on legal custody, or the legal rights of the parents.

 Under state law, "health care" means any care, service, or procedure provided by a health care provider:

 To diagnose, treat, or maintain a patient's physical or mental condition; or